Los Angeles Federal Drug Trafficking Lawyer

 Speak With an Experienced Los Angeles Federal Drug Trafficking Lawyer

-If you or a loved one is involved in a major drug-trafficking case, you will need a qualified and highly skilled federal drug trafficking lawyer.
+If you or a loved one is involved in a major drug-trafficking case, you will need a qualified and highly skilled federal crime defense lawyer.
 Contact Mr. Dudley for a thorough evaluation of your case.

 California federal drug trafficking attorney David M. Dudley has repeatedly secured acquittals, dismissals and other favorable results for drug defendants, often in the most difficult jurisdictions, with substantial evidence against them.
 He has extensive experience with search-and-seizure law, both federal and state, and has successfully moved for the suppression of evidence on numerous occasions.